enigmampc/tendermint/spec/core/encoding.md

 ### MakeParts

 Encode an object using Protobuf and slice it into parts.
-CometBFT uses a part size of 65536 bytes, and allows a maximum of 1601 parts (see `types.MaxBlockPartsCount`).
+Tendermint uses a part size of 65536 bytes, and allows a maximum of 1601 parts (see `types.MaxBlockPartsCount`).
 This corresponds to the hard-coded block size limit of 100MB.